Paracontrolled distributions and singular PDEs: Introduction

 \section{Introduction}

 In this paper we introduce the notion of \emph{paracontrolled distribution} and show how to use it to give a meaning to and solve partial differential equations involving non-linear operations on generalized functions.
-More precisely, we combine the idea of \emph{controlled paths}, introduced in~\cite{Gubinelli2004}, with the \emph{paraproduct} introduced by Bony~\cite{Bony1981} and the related paradifferential calculus, in order to develop a non-linear theory for a certain class of distributions.
+More precisely, we combine the idea of \emph{controlled paths}, introduced in~\cite{Gubinelli2004}, with the \emph{paraproduct} and the related paradifferential calculus introduced by Bony~\cite{Bony1981}, in order to develop a non-linear theory for a certain class of distributions.

 The approach presented here works for generalized functions defined on an index set of arbitrary dimension and constitutes a flexible and lightweight generalization of Lyons' rough path theory~\cite{Lyons1998}.
 In particular it allows to handle problems involving singular stochastic PDEs which were substantially out of reach with previously known methods.